reach-the-sky/Pyhton-Keylogger-mail/README.md

 ##### To run the python file in background

-> Use keylogger-public.pyw (This extension allows you to run python script in the background).
+> Use keylogger_public.pyw (This extension allows you to run python script in the background).